 Should the school hire or rent out its premises or facilities to outside organisations (for example sports clubs, music groups and community groups), arrangements are put in place aiming to ensure that the school's pupils remain safeguarded.
-Any similar service under the auspices of the Chatsworth Schools Advisory Team falls under the school's normal safeguarding policies and procedures.
+KCSIE makes it clear that these arrangements apply whether or not the children who attend any of these services or activities are children on the school roll.
 If services are provided on the premises by another body, the school ensures that assurance has been sought from the body responsible that appropriate safeguarding and child protection policies are in place and that arrangements are in place to liaise with the school on these matters, as appropriate.
-The school will make arrangements to inspect the outside body's safeguarding arrangements periodically.
-The school ensures that safeguarding requirements are included in lease or hire agreements with outside bodies as a condition of use and occupation of the premises, and that failure to comply with this would lead to the termination of the agreement.
+It is a requirement that hirers of the premises act in accordance with the new standards in the guidance Keeping Children safe in out-of-school settings.
+The school will make arrangements to inspect the outside body's safeguarding and other arrangements periodically to verify this.
+In summary, the guidance notes that: